Kamal02D/Whatsapp-web-conversation-back-up/README.md

 * CSV_FILE_STORING_LOCATION : where you want your csv file to be stored
 * CHROME_DATA_LOCATION : you need to add your chrome data location , if you don't know how you can follow this tutoriel  : https://www.howtogeek.com/255653/how-to-find-your-chrome-profile-folder-on-windows-mac-and-linux/
 * PROFILE_NAME : the profile name which your whatsapp web app exists
+* you need also to find the chrome driver compatible with your chrome from here : https://chromedriver.chromium.org/downloads